Kusuru-Meghana/childhood-obesity-prediction/README.md

 ## Results (Summary)
 - Lifestyle factors like **physical activity, screen time, and sleep** were strongly associated with obesity.
 - Socio-demographic factors such as **income level and household language** also played a role.
 - The best-performing model achieved **X% accuracy** and provided insights into the most predictive features.

+#### 📂 Project Structure

+childhood-obesity-prediction/
+│── data/
+│   ├── example.csv              # Small sample dataset for demo
+│   └── .gitignore               # Ensures raw/large NSCH data is excluded
+│
+│── notebooks/
+│   └── analysis.ipynb           # Main Jupyter/Colab notebook with EDA & modeling
+│
+│── requirements.txt             # List of dependencies (pandas, numpy, sklearn, etc.)
+│── README.md                    # Project documentation (this file)
+│── LICENSE                      # License information
+│── .gitignore                   # Global ignore rules (cache, env, etc.)

 ## How to Run